Circular North

 Is there funding available?

-Currently, there is no funding available.
-The last round of the Resource Recovery and Circular Economy Grants closed on 4 August 2023.
+The current round of the Resource Recovery and Circular Economy Grants closes on 14 March 2025.

-• educational materials necessary to improve waste management practices in the Northern Tasmanian area.
+• Develop educational materials to improve waste management practices

 Partners